Understanding Off-Ice Conditioning for Goalies

 So while there's no reason why it would be considered back to include a jog or bike in the off-season, our argument is that there are more productive approaches to conditioning training if your goal is to increase on-ice performance.

 High Intensity Interval Training (HIIT) for Goalies

 Enter HIIT.
-Shorter, high intensity bursts of exercise, followed by a rest period, repeat.
+Shorter, high-intensity bursts of exercise, followed by a rest period, repeat.

-HIIT more closely resembles the structure of your performance in the crease, and trains the anaerobic system as well as the aerobic system.
+HIIT more closely resembles the structure of your performance in the crease and trains the anaerobic system as well as the aerobic system.

 There has been a ton of research in recent years on HIIT (Source 1, 2) with Martin Gibala from McMaster University leading the way.
 He has shown that the cellular adaptations are very similar, if not better following HIIT training compared to traditional endurance training.
-This is not mention that sessions are drastically shorter and contain less volume (thereby being less stressful on your joints).
+This is not to mention that sessions are drastically shorter and contain less volume (thereby being less stressful on your joints).

 Most goalies should focus their conditioning work around this style of training and it can be done in many different ways so long as there is a hard burst of exercise (10-30 seconds is a good place to start) followed by a rest of equal or greater duration.
 This could be sprinting, biking, or even exercises like kettlebell swings or squat jumps - as long as the exercise is intense, it can be used to challenge this energy system demand.